-We’ve spent significant time traveling and tasting through the Ex-Yugoslavian countries.
-But for some reason, we have put very little focus on Slovenia.
-After releasing our book Cracking Croatian Wine, we decided to make a week-long tasting trip through Goriška Brda, Kras, and Vipava Valley.
+After releasing Cracking Croatian Wine, we decided to make a week-long tasting trip through Goriška Brda, Kras, and Vipava Valley.
 Our tasting trip through western Slovenia yielded many gems and exceeded our already high expectations.
-The quality of winemaking is outstanding and several producers are on par with some of the world’s best.
+The quality of winemaking is outstanding, and several producers are on par with some of the world’s best.

-A minimal-intervention producer that works with indigenous varieties, the Burja Winery is located in the beautiful Vipavska Dolina (Vipava Valley).
-It’s a corridor that connects Western and Central Europe.
-Because of its proximity to the Adriatic, Vipava experiences a sub-Mediterranean Climate.
-It’s a prime region for wine grape growing and several producers are taking advantage of this, including Burja.
+A minimal-intervention producer that works with indigenous varieties, the Burja Winery is located in the south of Vipavska Dolina (Vipava Valley).
+Because of its proximity to the Adriatic, Vipava experiences a sub-Mediterranean climate.
+It’s a prime region for wine grape cultivation and several producers are taking advantage of this.

 Exotic Wine Travel’s Picks

 (You can find out more about our scoring system on the START HERE page.)

 The Burja Stanice is a single-vineyard blend of Malvazija Istarska and Laški Rizling.
 It was macerated for 12 days.
 The flavors are dandelion, yellow flower, green apple, and yeast.
 The wine is fermented in concrete vessels and has high acidity with a bitter flower finish.
 It tastes more like a conventional white than a macerated white.
 4.0/5